-- (1) To be performed by an authorized Bombardier ATV dealer.
-The initial maintenance is very important and must not be neglected. - (2) Pre-ride inspection item. - (3) Every 100 hours, check coolant strength. - (4) More often under severe use such dusty area, sand, snow, wet or muddy conditions - (5) Make sure the spark plug is correctly gapped. - (6) Brake fluid replacement or any brake system repairs must be performed by an authorized Bombardier ATV dealer.
+- 1 To be performed by an authorized Bombardier ATV dealer.
+The initial maintenance is very important and must not be neglected. - 2 Every 50 hours, check coolant strength. - 3 More often under severe use such dusty area, sand, snow, wet or muddy conditions. - 4 Pre-ride inspection item. - 5 Make sure that the spark plug gap is correct.